dickwu/tauri-notice-window/README.md

 #### deleteMessageById()

 Delete a message by ID.
+This will remove the message from both the database and the queue, preventing it from being displayed.

 ```typescript
 import { deleteMessageById } from 'tauri-notice-window'

 await deleteMessageById('123')
 ```

+**Note:** When a message is deleted, it is automatically removed from the zustand queue.
+If the deleted message was the current message being displayed, the window will be closed and the next message will be shown automatically.

 #### hasMessage()